Dog Training Methods

 But it also comes with some huge benefits:

 • We can help clients for a lot less money.
 In-person animal behavior experts are expensive.
-I used to charge $100 per hour - now I offer services starting at just $15 or $20.
-I know that many people who love their pets still can't shell out hundreds or thousands of dollars.
+In-person dog trainers can cost between $80-$150 per hour (and behaviorists cost even more) – but due to the lower overhead costs, we can offer services starting at just $30-$50.
+We know that many people who love their pets simply can’t shell out hundreds or thousands of dollars, no matter how desperate their need!

 • We can work across time zones and busy schedules.
-Our text and email services mean that I can respond to your questions while you sleep, and you can ask me questions while you're on the train coming home from work.
+Our text and email services mean that we can respond to your questions while you sleep, and you can ask us questions while you’re on the train coming home from work.

 • We can go back-and-forth a lot more.
-Back when I used to drive to my client's homes, I worked in one-hour sessions to make it worth my time.
-But now that I can work with you from anywhere, we can work in shorter and more frequent training sessions.
-This means you can ask a lot more, "Ok, that didn't work.
-Now what?" sort of questions.
+When driving to clients’ homes, trainers would normally work in one-hour sessions to make it worth their time.
+But now that our trainers can work with you from anywhere, they can work in shorter and more frequent training sessions.
+This means you can ask a lot more, “Ok, that didn’t work.
+Now what?” sort of questions.